bloominstituteoftechnology/node-api-challenge/README.md

 -   [ ] Clone your forked version of the Repository.
 -   [ ] Create a new Branch on the clone: git checkout -b `firstName-lastName`.
 -   [ ] Implement the project on this Branch, committing changes regularly.
 -   [ ] Push commits: git push origin `firstName-lastName`.

-Follow these steps for completing your project.
+Follow these steps for completing your project..

 -   [ ] Submit a Pull-Request to merge `firstName-lastName` Branch into `main` on **your fork, don't make Pull Requests against Lambda's repository**.
 -   [ ] Please don't merge your own pull request.